 Nigeria has been dealing with this set of people for a very long time.
-The matter is worse because they are easily absorbed within the elite class who unfortunately are also profit-oriented without doing enough to develop where they are getting the money.
+The matter is worse because they are easily absorbed within the elite class who unfortunately are also profit-oriented without doing enough to develop where the money comes from.
 Birds of a feather they are.
 The claim of de-marketing by its supporters, especially the opposition party, is vague.
 The exponents of this school of economic thought are part of the corrupt business dealings that has not only milked Nigeria’s treasure base but also brought stunted growth to Nigeria.
 Yes, we are seeing the figures, but where is the money?

 De-marketing, according to its Nigerian proponents is reducing the business interests or opportunities of Nigeria through belittling and condemnation of the existing economic structure in the eyes of foreign investors.
 But this existing structure is driven by a corrupt group of indirect investors or business cronies who do not want ‘direct’ investment either by the Federal Government through capital projects or having a direct foreign investor.
 They go as far as frustrating government remedial initiatives to improve the sorry state of Nigeria’s economy.

 Having explained de-marketing from the perspective of the opposition, investment marketing, according to President Buhari is simply telling prospective foreign investors the state of business environment they are coming to invest in, their obligations, and of course, the gains of their business venture.